 Salicylic acid is a popular ingredient in most anti-acne skincare products.
 It helps to reduce swelling and redness, clears dirt from your pores and reduces scarring.
 (2)

 This magic ingredient can be used to treat any type of acne scars.
-It is recommended for people with sensitive skin to conduct a patch test before using this on their entire face.
+However, for people with sensitive skin, it is recommended to conduct a patch test before applying it on the entire face.

 Not just are they used to treat acne, alpha hydroxy acids also contribute to reduction of scars.